 Visiting Tasarte Beach is quite an adventure, since it is one of the furthest points from Las Palmas de Gran Canaria, just on the opposite side.
 That is, to the west of the island.
-Tasarte beach is located about 15 minutes from the town that bears the same name, in the municipality of La Aldea de San Nicolás.
-In the town of Tasarte there are several bars, supermarkets, etc. and after several kilometers of roads surrounded by mangoes, papayas and avocados, we find a wide beach of pebbles.
+Tasarte beach is located about 15 minutes from the town that bears the same name, in the municipality of La Aldea de San Nicolás, Gran Canaria island.
+In the town of Tasarte there are several bars, supermarkets, etc. and after several kilometers of roads surrounded by mangoes, papayas and avocados, we find a wide beach of black sand and stones.

 The main reasons to visit this area of the island are: to know its virgin beach and enjoy a delicious meal with views of the sea.
 And not just any meal, local food at a good price in an authentic Canarian place.
 We will tell you everything below!

 Despite being a beach of rounded stones, at low tide you can enjoy its black sand.
 The beach itself is quite large.
 The water here is so clear and the sea is usually good because it is a mini bay.
 You can kayak, ride a jet ski, dive, fish … Although there is any company managing it here.

 Also, if there is no African weather (sand in suspension), you can perfectly see Mount Teide from the beach and a magnificent sunset.

 As we said, the best thing about this excursion is to come with the idea of spending the day on the beach and having lunch at the bar on the seafront.
 This bar is called Oliva, although everyone knows it as the Tasarte beach bar or the octopus old clothes bar.
 It is one of the places with sea views that we recommend to eat on the island.